NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 #### Field: Water Inlet Node Name ####

-Note that here the "water" is literally mean "water".
+Note that here the "water" does not literally mean "water".
 Rather it is the working fluid in the connected water side plant loop, which is usually some kind of glycol-water solution.

 #### Field: Fuel Type ####
 This alpha field determines the type of fuel that the chiller uses.
 The default is NaturalGas.
 Valid values are NaturalGas, Propane, Diesel, Gasoline, FuelOilNo1, FuelOilNo2, OtherFuel1, OtherFuel2.